elastic/kibana/style_guides/accessibility_guide.md

   * You cannot focus it by pressing <kbd>tab</kbd>.
 You can add this behavior by adding `tabindex="0"` to the element.
   * You cannot trigger the click by pressing <kbd>Enter</kbd> or <kbd>Space</kbd>.
-    We have a `kbn-accessible-click` directive for AngularJS to add that behavior.
+    We have a `kbn-accessible-click` directive for AngularJS and a `KuiKeyboardAccessible` React component to add that behavior.
 * Even if you make it keyboard accessible, a user using a screen reader won't recognize, that the div is actually an interactive element, the screen reader will just announce something like: "Sort".
 You would need